ribasco/Led-Flow/README.md

 LedRgb ledRgb = LedRgb(PIN_LED_R, PIN_LED_G, PIN_LED_B);

 void setup() {
+        //Set the value of all pins
-        //Only turn on color red to it's maximum brightness ledRgb.setValue(RGB(255, 0, 0));
+	ledRgb.setValue(RGB(255, 0, 0));

 	//The following code below individually sets the color value of each RGB Pin.
-Using this method will not override the values of the other pins.
+	// Using this method will not override the values of the other pins.
 	//ledRgb.setValueRed(0);
 	//ledRgb.setValueGreen(255);
 	//ledRgb.setValueBlue(255);